This is a collection of whale drawings that appeared in the 1843 book “Whales” by Roger Hamilton.

 4. Lesser Rorqual

-This is a whale drawing of a lesser rorqual more commonly known as Minke whale.
-Their common name comes from a Norwegian seaman named Meincke, who was said to have mistaken a minke whale for a much larger blue whale.
+This is a whale drawing of a lesser rorqual, more commonly known as the Minke whale.
+Their common name originates from a Norwegian seaman named Meincke, who allegedly mistook a minke whale for a much larger blue whale.

-Besides humans the other main preditors of Minke whales are killer whales.
+Besides humans, the other main predators of Minke whales are killer whales.

 5. Sperm Whale Drawings